Below is an outline of current research projects the Center for Compassion Studies is involved with

 This study utilized a pre-post intervention design without a control group.
 Participants were recruited from a support group for parents of trans youth and pediatricians serving trans youth.
 Several data collection methods were used, including pre-, mid-, and post-intervention self-report surveys, daily surveys, saliva collection, weekly-post intervention surveys, and focus groups.

-We hypothesized that the intervention has the potential to improve parent-adolescent relationships, increase the use of effective coping strategies among trans youth and their parents, and contribute to less bodily inflammation and better mental health for trans teens and their parents.
+We hypothesized that the intervention has the potential to improve parent-adolescent relationships, increase the use of effective coping strategies among trans youth and their parents, and contribute to less bodily inflammation and better mental health for transgender teens and their parents.

 Evidence of the feasibility and acceptability of the intervention was found: